The amplituhedron crossing and winding numbers: Abstract

 \section{Abstract}

 In \cite{arkani2018unwinding}, Arkani-Hamed, Thomas and Trnka formulated two conjectural descriptions of the tree amplituhedron $\ampli$ depending on the parity of $m$.
 When $m$ is even, the description involves the winding number and when $m$ is odd the description involves the crossing number.
-In this paper, we prove that if a point is in the open tree amplituhedron then it satisfies the crossing or winding description.
+In this paper, we prove that if a point of the amplituhedron is in the image of the positive Grassmannian by the amplituhedron map, then it satisfies the winding or crossing descriptions depending on the parity of $m$.
+When $m=2$, we also prove the other direction: a point satisfying the winding description is inside the amplituhedron.

 {}